We’re always recruiting rebel-performers

 Come, add your voice to the conversation.

-We aim to have many voices – all performance slots will be 10 minutes
+We aim to have many voices – performance slots will be 2 to 10 minutes

 Please note we cannot offer payment for performances.